Construction Best Practices

 The best cost management software does something no accounting system can do—it tracks and controls risks that could impact project cost as soon as those risks become known.

-If there is only one habit you leverage from seven habits outlined in this paper, consider utilizing a project management solution that empowers users to easily identify and capture change the moment it happens, manage those changes in cost and time all the way through the approval process, and provide real time reporting metrics into project risk.
+If there is only one key takeaway from this paper article, it's this: consider utilizing a project management solution that empowers users to easily identify and capture change the moment it happens, manage those changes in cost and time all the way through the approval process, and provide real-time reporting metrics into project risk.

 4. Automate to Operate

-Best-in-class contractors invest their time in high value activities.
+Best-in-class contractors invest their time in high-value activities.
 Automate to operate reinforces the age-old truth that no one has enough time in their day to get everything done.
-The habit that best-in-class contractors have figured out is to automate as much of the things that steal their time as possible so that they can reapply their time to the things that directly improve program performance.
+Best-in-class contractors have figured out that automating as many of the things that steal their time as possible allows them to apply their time to the things that directly improve program performance.
 In today’s environment, there are two dirty little secrets that tend to steal much more of our time than we care to admit.
 Project managers spend:

 • Too much time crunching numbers: According to several studies including ones conducted by the Project Management Institute, as much as 80% of a project manager’s time is spent communicating project status.
 When speaking with the design team, a project manager needs to discuss the latest design changes.
 The subcontractors wants to discuss payment status.
 The internal management team wants to hear the latest overall status.
 It’s all related but each conversation requires different information.
 Project managers often spend a lot of time crunching numbers to enable a productive meeting.
 The data is shared in a variety of formats from Excel spreadsheets to PowerPoint slides.